pypeit/PypeIt/doc/A-B_differencing.rst

 ===========

-When running :ref:`pypeit_setup` for most near-IR spectrographs, the :ref:`pypeit_file:Data Block` in the PypeIt file will include three extra parameters (``calib``, ``comb_id``, and ``bkg_id``), which should be edited according to the desired reduction.
+When running :ref:`pypeit_setup` for most near-IR spectrographs, the :ref:`data_block` in the PypeIt file will include three extra parameters (``calib``, ``comb_id``, and ``bkg_id``), which should be edited according to the desired reduction.
 This can also be obtained running :ref:`pypeit_setup` by adding the `-b` option.